plone/plone.restapi/docs/source/endpoints/relations.md

 ## Querying relations

-Relations can be queried by one single source, one single target or one single relation type.
+You can query relations by a single source, target, or relation type.
 Combinations are allowed.
 The source and target must be either a UID or path.

-Queried relations require `View` permission on source and target.
+Queried relations require the `View` permission on the source and target.
 If the user lacks permission to access these relations, then they are omitted from the query results.

 The relations are grouped by relation name, source, and target, and are provided in a summarized format.